Skip to main content

 Build

-The Superman exercise is performed lying face down while lifting the arms, chest, and legs slightly off the floor.
-This position activates the muscles along the back of the body, helping improve spinal support and overall body control.
-Because it requires no equipment, it’s an accessible option for home workouts, warm-ups, or recovery-focused sessions.
+The Superman is performed lying face down while simultaneously lifting the arms, chest, and legs off the floor.
+This simple position activates the entire posterior chain — particularly the erector spinae, glutes, and hamstrings — making it an effective exercise for spinal support and body control with zero equipment required.

 1. Lie face down on a mat with your arms extended overhead and your legs straight.